-In order to test if the presence of four gametes was more likely to be caused by recombination or mutation, we used LDhat (McVean, et al. 2002) to test for recombination and estimate 2Ner, using values of 2Ne estimated by nucleotide diversity as calculated in Johri et al., 2017 (Supplementary Table 4).
-Here r is the recombination rate, is the mutation rate and Ne is the effective population size of the species under consideration.
+In order to test if the presence of four gametes was more likely to be caused by recombination or mutation, we used LDhat (McVean, et al. 2002) to test for recombination and estimate 2Ner, using values of 2Ne estimated by nucleotide diversity as calculated in Johri et al., 2017 (Supplementary Table 5).
+Here, r is the recombination rate, is the mutation rate and Ne is the effective population size of the species under consideration.
 2Ner estimated under the finite-sites mutation model (Wakeley 1997; Hudson 2001) was found to be 0.0 for all four species, and is consistently 0.0 in all non-overlapping windows (1000 bp) spanning the genome.
 We also used permutation tests (McVean, et al. 2002) to detect recombination.
 The idea behind these tests is that in the absence of recombination the relative position of SNPs would not change inferred values of statistics used to measure recombination.
 Thus, the absence of recombination, statistics like sum-of-distance between sites with all four gametes (G4) (Meunier and Eyre-Walker 2001), and correlation between r2 or D and physical distance, would not be significantly different from an expectation obtained by randomly shuffling SNPs and computing these statistics.
-We find no statistical significance for the presence of recombination using permutation tests (Supplementary Table 4) and thus conclude that there is no recombination in Paramecium mitochondria.
+We find no statistical significance for the presence of recombination using permutation tests (Supplementary Table 5) and thus conclude that there is no recombination in Paramecium mitochondria.
+It should be noted that the final sets of SNPs used to infer the presence of recombination consist of 526 SNPs in P. tetraurelia, 5,401 SNPs in P. sexaurelia, 3,353 SNPs in P. caudatum, and 545 SNPs in P. multimicronucleatum.
+These sets of SNPs are not only large in absolute terms, but are also uniformly distributed across the genome (Supplementary Figure 16), providing a lot of power to detect any recombination.

 Efficacy of selection in mitochondria versus the nucleus

 Finally, we asked if mitochondrial genes experience weaker efficacy of purifying selection compared to nuclear genes, as would be expected due to smaller effective population size and the lack of recombination in the mitochondria.
 We did so by comparing multiple statistics in each of the two genomes.
 Because our statistics included divergence at synonymous sites, we conducted these analyses primarily on P. tetraurelia where values of dS were calculated with respect to the closest outgroup species P. biaurelia, for which we had available sequences in both the nucleus and mitochondria.
 Average dS values for the set of nuclear and mitochondrial genes were found to be 0.885 and 1.174 respectively (Table 2), a small but significant difference.
 In order to control for differences in dS driving the patterns, we also conducted all analyses restricted to genes with dS < 1.0.
 For the set of genes with dS < 1.0, the average value of dS is not significantly different between the two genomes, 0.636 among the nuclear and 0.658 among the mitochondrial genes.
 A potential caveat of comparing the efficacy of purifying selection between all genes present in the mitochondria vs. nucleus, is that we might instead be measuring differences in strength of purifying selection.
 In order to correct for that, we also compared nuclear genes with similar functions to those in the mitochondria.
-We compared the 14 mitochondrial genes with ~13-27 nuclear genes involved in the oxidative phosphorylation pathway, as well as the 8 ribosomal genes in the mitochondria with ~77-430 nuclear genes that encode for structural components of the ribosomes.
+We compared the 14 mitochondrial genes with ~13-27 (of total 87) nuclear genes involved in the oxidative phosphorylation pathway, as well as the 8 ribosomal genes in the mitochondria with ~77-430 (of total 585) nuclear genes that encode for structural components of the ribosomes.